 This funding option offers a financial assistance component with the interest rate subsidy and 30 percent, 50 percent, or 70 percent of the DWSRF-funded project cost in principal forgiveness.
-TWDB will calculate the Disadvantaged Communities principal forgiveness amount based on the amount of State Revolving Fund (SRF)funded project costs remaining after subtracting all other DWSRF principal forgiveness funding being provided in SFY 2020 to the proposed project.
-(As an option at TWDB's discretion, if the DWSRF loan portion would be less than \$100,000, the entity may reduce the amount of DWSRF funds requested by the amount of the loan portion and the Disadvantaged Communities percentage calculation will be based on the amount of DWSRF-funded costs before other DWSRF program principal forgiveness amounts are subtracted from the total requested.
-Similarly, at TWDB's discretion for projects receiving Urgent Need funds and determined necessary to enhance feasibility and other considerations, the Disadvantaged Communities percentage calculation will be based on the amount of DWSRF-funded costs before other DWSRF program principal forgiveness amounts are subtracted from the total requested.)
+TWDB will calculate the Disadvantaged Communities principal forgiveness amount based on the amount of State Revolving Fund (SRF)-funded project costs remaining after subtracting all other DWSRF principal forgiveness funding being provided in SFY 2021 to the proposed project.
+(As an option at TWDB's discretion, if the DWSRF loan portion would be less than \$100,000, the entity may reduce the amount of DWSRF funds requested by the amount of the loan portion and the Disadvantaged Communities percentage calculation will be based on the amount of DWSRF-funded costs before other DWSRF program principal forgiveness amounts are subtracted from the total requested.)
 The maximum repayment period is 30 years.
 The origination fee will not be applied to project costs that are funded with principal forgiveness.
 Additional information may be found in Appendix D.

-Maximum Allocation to Any Entity in SFY 2020
+Maximum Allocation to Any Entity in SFY 2021

-Not more than 25 percent of the total regular Disadvantaged Community allocation, or \$4,000,000, may be provided to any particular entity for their projects in the SFY 2020 IUP, with one exception.
+Not more than 25 percent of the total regular Disadvantaged Community allocation, or \$4,000,000, may be provided to any particular entity for their projects in the SFY 2021 IUP, with one exception.
 If the Household Cost Factor in excess of the base (i.e., the HCF difference) for an entity's project is greater than 5 percent, the maximum amount provided would be not more than 33 percent of the total regular Disadvantaged Community allocation, or \$5,280,000.